Golf careers are ultimately defined by success in major championships, so it’s worth looking at who has the most major wins of all-time.

 You almost can’t find a more fascinating collection of golfers than Mickelson, Faldo and Trevino.
 They all went about their business in wildly different ways, but still landed on six major wins apiece.

-Mickelson, 51, is still active on the PGA Tour and won the PGA Championship last year at Kiawah Island, making him the oldest player at 50 years old to win a major.
+Mickelson won the PGA Championship in 2021 at Kiawah Island, making him the oldest player at 50 years old to win a major.

 The Lefty, who hoisted the Wanamaker Trophy, showed that he’s still capable of thriving at the highest level of golf, and it was also some nice payback for several other majors that didn’t go his way.
 With his short game brilliance that rivals anyone in history, Mickelson is a six-time runner-up at the U.S. Open, the only leg missing from his career Grand Slam.

 Faldo is a fascinating case.
-If you watch CBS golf telecasts, you’ll hear just how technical and cerebral his perspective is on the game.
+When you watched CBS golf telecasts, you heard just how technical and cerebral his perspective is on the game.
 During his prime, Faldo overhauled his swing, which was unheard of at the time.
 He won all his majors thereafter.

 T7.
 Arnold Palmer and four other golfers have 7 major wins